Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 The data used in this sample is from a feature layer showing a subset of [restaurants in Redlands, CA](https://services2.arcgis.com/ZQgQTuoyBrtmoGdP/arcgis/rest/services/Redlands_Restaurants/FeatureServer) hosted as a feature service with attributes for rating, style, health score, and open hours.

 The feature layer is symbolized using a dictionary renderer that displays a single symbol for all of these variables.
-The renderer uses symbols from a custom restaurant dictionary style created from a [stylex file](https://arcgisruntime.maps.arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a) and a [web style](https://arcgisruntime.maps.arcgis.com/home/item.html?id=adee951477014ec68d7cf0ea0579c800), available as an items from ArcGIS Online, to show unique symbols based on several feature attributes.
+The renderer uses symbols from a custom restaurant dictionary style created from a [stylx file](https://arcgis.com/home/item.html?id=751138a2e0844e06853522d54103222a) and a [web style](https://arcgis.com/home/item.html?id=adee951477014ec68d7cf0ea0579c800), available as items from ArcGIS Online, to show unique symbols based on several feature attributes.
 The symbols it contains were created using ArcGIS Pro.
 The logic used to apply the symbols comes from an Arcade script embedded in the stylx file (which is a SQLite database), along with a JSON string that defines expected attribute names and configuration properties.

 ## Additional information

-To learn more about how styles in dictionary renderers work, see the topic [Display symbols from a style with a dictionary renderer](https://developers.arcgis.com/java/latest/guide/display-military-symbols-with-a-dictionary-renderer.htm) in the *ArcGIS Runtime SDK for Java* guide.
 For information about creating your own custom dictionary style, see the open source [dictionary renderer toolkit](https://esriurl.com/DictionaryToolkit) on *GitHub*.

 ## Tags